- WESSies & Friends!

-WESSWEB has two goals: to provide western Europe specialists with information for their work to provide WESS members with information about the Section.
-WESSWEB does not intend to replicate the excellent guides prepared in Europe, but to supplement them and make links among them from an international perspective.
+WESSWEB has two goals: to provide western Europe specialists with information for their work (left side) and to provide WESS members with information about the Section (right side).

 What is WESS?